 GameSharks were the envy of all kids in the 90s, but the bane of video game companies and the unlucky.
 A GameShark was a cartridge that came with pre-loaded codes.
 You could also enter codes.
 With one, you could completely hack any number of games on a multitude of systems.
 Nothing was sacred.
 Nothing was safe.
 GamesSharks were notorious for being somewhat dangerous.
 Some companies capitalized on this.
 In an effort to dissuade cheaters, Rare decided to do the most devious thing possible.
 If you tried to use a GameShark on Donkey Kong 64 it would glitch your game.
 Donkey Kong would spasm uncontrollably.
 You couldn’t pick up anything.
 On top of all that, he’d die in a single hit.
 If you were unfortunate to save your game in this state, the glitches became permanent.

-The SimCity series is a spin-off to the classic and widely popular Sims.
+SimCity eventually went on to spin-off a myriad of entries in the wildly popular Sims saga.
 These simulation games focus on building a utopia instead of creating a barely functioning family.
 You’re expected to run the city as its mayor.
 Needless to say, a lot can go wrong.
 There could be earthquakes or aliens invasions.
 Yet, no matter what, you need money.
 This is where the cheats come in.
 FUND will net you a whopping $10,000.
 However, use it eight times and a massive earthquake rips your city apart.
 In SimCity 2000, using the FUND cheat slaps you with a 25% loan.
 You can try to use CASS instead for a smaller dollar amount, but it also comes with a 15% chance of destroying your city.

 Afterlife is an old LucasArts game that lets you take control of the real estate sector in heaven and hell.
 Essentially, it’s a more biblical SimCity.
 It’s your job to create make the two sectors function as efficiently as possible.
 That’s easier said than done.
 Like SimCity, you need a boatload of cash.
 Thankfully, there’s cheats for that.
 The $@! command nets 10 million pennies.
 However, you can’t get too greedy with it.
 Use the cheat more than five times and a Death Star will spawn to completely ruin your day and your cities.